dbos-inc/dbos-docs/docs/getting-started/quickstart-cloud.md

 If everything's working, the command should succeed and print `<username> successfully registered!`.

 :::info
-When you log in to DBOS Cloud from an application, a token with your login information is stored in the `.dbos/` directory.
+When you log in to DBOS Cloud from an application, a token with your login information is stored in the `.dbos/` directory in your application package root.
 :::

 :::info